Are You Getting the Most from Your Digital Video?

-by Rick Peterson, President
+by Rick Peterson, Co-Founder

 One of the great things about videos posted on digital and social channels is how easy it is to measure engagement.
 Views, shares, likes, reposts, you get the instant gratification of knowing what’s working and what’s not.
 But the truth is, there’s more to video than just putting it out there.
 Idiosyncrasies unique to various digital environments often hide or hinder the message you’re attempting to convey.
 Avoid these three common pitfalls and your digital video results can improve dramatically.

 Welcome back to the era of silent movies.
 Studies show that 85–90 percent of “branded videos” on Facebook are viewed without sound.
 Facebook isn’t alone in defaulting to video with the sound off.
 Nearly every social media platform requires a click or a tap to turn it on.
 Which means if your videos are not communicating everything visually, chances are good your messaging is muted.

 As a test, watch some of the videos you’ve posted to Facebook with the sound turned off.
 If your videos weave striking titles and infographics in between the other elements, viewers will be more likely to discern your key selling points even without sound.
 In fact, if they can quickly absorb the key selling points, they might be more likely to turn the sound on and hear your whole story.

 2. A Three-Second Audition

 Your Instagram video has 14,000 “views,” but only 15 “likes.”
 What’s up?